List of bus stations in Singapore: Changi Airport Terminal 2 Bus Terminal

+Only some bus services stop at Terminal 4 and a dedicated bus stand has been built.
+Bus 24, 34, 36 and 110 were amended here.

 Some berths are reserved at the terminal for Singapore Police Force and Changi International Airport Services vehicles.

 Changi Village Bus Terminal

 Changi Village Bus Terminal was opened in 1975 to take over operations from the former smaller road side Changi Point Bus Terminal.
 It was built over the site of the former Changi Cinema.
 The bus terminal comprises a small boarding and alighting berth area for bus services that is directly adjacent to the hawker centre.
 The bus terminal continues to be operated by SBS Transit despite its close location to the areas where Go-Ahead Group bus services operate.